zakarea/website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am an assistant professor at Jordan University of Science and Technology in the Software Engineering department.
+I am an associate professor at Jordan University of Science and Technology in the Software Engineering department.
 I received my PhD in Software Engineering from the University of Montpellier (UM-LIRMM / CNRS) in 2016.
 I was working on the modernization and migration of Object-oriented applications to Component-based (CBSE) and Service-oriented Architecture (SOA).
 After that, I spent one year at IMT Atlantique & INRIA as a postdoc.
 During my postdoc, I worked on the CoMe4ACloud project (Constraints and Model Engineering for Autonomic Clouds) to provide an end-to-end solution for autonomic Cloud services.
 Finally, I had a permanent position at Berger-Levrault as Research and Development Engineer.
 I was working on the modernization of web applications to Software as a Service (SaaS).
 As a result, I have published many high-quality papers in the domain of software engineering, software security, artificially intelligent, and cloud computing.
 At the level of industry, I have more than six years of experience in the industry of software development and programming.
 I am a professional in Java, android, and I have a good experience in other script and programming languages like Qiskit, Python, Angular, C++, Xtext, CSS, etc. I have developed many applications over mobile, desktop, and server.
 {style="text-align: justify;"}